-[12] In the instant case, the ruling does not show that the Chief Magistrate perused the Plaint to determine whether it discloses a cause of action or not against the Respondent.
+[16] In the instant case, the ruling does not show that the Chief Magistrate perused the Plaint to determine whether it discloses a cause of action or not against the Respondent.
 He instead relied on the preliminary survey report to conclude that the Appellants did not have a cause of action against the Respondents.
 This was in contravention of the well settled position of the law stated in the cases cited above.

-[13] I have perused the Plaint in this matter.
-It clearly shows that the Appellants enjoyed a right over the suit land having inherited it from their fathers.
-The plaint also shows that the Appellant's right to the suit land was violated by the Respondent who trespassed on it and denied the Appellant the use.
+[17] I have perused the Plaint in this matter.
+It clearly shows that the Appellants enjoyed a right over the suit land having inherited it from their grandfather.
+The plaint also shows that the Appellant's right to the suit land was violated by the 1st Respondents who claimed ownership of the suit land and gave the Appellants an eviction notice.
+The 2nd Respondent mobilized youths to demolish the Appellants' buildings and their mark stones.
 Had the Chief Magistrate perused the plaint, as I have done, he would have come to the conclusion that the plaint discloses a cause of action against the Respondent.
 I therefore find that the Learned Trial Chief Magistrate erred in law when he held that no cause of action was disclosed by the Appellants against the Respondent.